Cervator/Cervator.github.io/_posts/2020-12-26-3rd-day-of-Xmas.md

 ### Kubernetes facade for subsystems-as-pods

-It may well sound a tad awkward trying to support multiple processes in the regular game client, and honestly it probably would be - it really is just a shortcut to scenario 2 below.
+It may well sound a tad awkward trying to support multiple processes in the regular game client, and honestly it probably would be - it really is just a shortcut to the dedicated server hosting scenarios below.

 At some point there's probably a cutoff to the amount of stuff you'd want to cram into a game client, creating a truly dedicated server instead, that may differ vs the client bit.
 Facades and subsystems allow us to do that in a nicely modular way.

 1. A single player who just wants to play the game, with any server/client mumbo-jumbo figured out completely seamlessly.
-Here we've still arrived at a higher code quality level by splitting apart single player to always use a client+server (and possibly servers, if multiple worlds are enabled)
+Here we've still arrived at a higher code quality level by splitting apart single player to always use a client+server(s if multi-world enabled)
 1. Somebody wants to host one or more worlds headlessly and have clients connect externally.
 This is the typical approach, and would work nice and cleanly à la ARK - the special part just being each server hosts one world
 1. The new school way of containerizing everything: run each server/world in a Kubernetes pod, gain all the benefits noted in the first two blogs in this series, _and_ open the future to what other systems might host in pods vs a monolithic application